-Honors sections: These are often Honors versions of classes that are also found in the general curriculum, such as First-Year Writing or Intro to Psychology.
+Honors sections: Honors versions of classes that are also found in the general curriculum, such as First-Year Writing or Intro to Psychology.
 They usually enroll 24-30 students.

 Honors labs/lectures/recitations: Some science courses offer one or more parts of the course as Honors.
 For example, a biology student may attend a general lecture but have a lab section that is restricted to Honors students.